 How bad weather can improve your travel experience

 John and I recently joined a tour, Maralinga and Beyond, which was organised by Vic Widman and Great Divide Tours.
-Although the itinerary included many places we had already visited and even filmed, we decided to join the tour as there were some highlights we hadn’t been to.
+We decided to join the tour even though the itinerary included many places we had already visited and even filmed.
+We were looking forward to some highlights we hadn’t been to.
 Then we found how bad weather can improve your travel experience.

 Some of the new experiences

 On day 1 our morning stop was at Iron Knob – part mining town, mostly ghost town.
-The Tourist Centre and Museum, found on the edge of town furthest from the Eyre Highway, offers expansive views towards the mountains lining Spencer Gulf, as well as many interesting exhibits of the mining and town history.
+The Tourist Centre and Museum offers expansive views towards the mountains lining Spencer Gulf.
+It displays many interesting exhibits of the mining and town history.

-The group stopped at Mt Ive Station for a self-drive tour to visit the volcanic plugs of Peter’s Pillars and Lake Gairdner, serene under the setting sun.
-Then we travelled into the Gawler Ranges National Park for a day exploring the features there, including old huts, dry waterfalls and organ pipe rock formations, historical display that included a pastoral homestead, equipment and way of life, and stunning scenery as seen from a lookout over the valley below.
+The group stopped at Mt Ive Station where we visited the volcanic plugs of Peter’s Pillars and Lake Gairdner.
+From there we travelled into the Gawler Ranges National Park for a day exploring the features.
+The Park features old huts, dry waterfalls and organ pipe rock formations.
+An historical display included a pastoral homestead, showcasing the way of life with farming machinery and buildings.
+We enjoyed the stunning scenery as seen from a lookout over the valley below.

 The bad weather changes the itinerary

 Googs Track was next.
-As one of the elements that we had travelled before, but never filmed, it was disappointing that the heavy overcast obscured the views of Mt Finke.
+We were disappointed that the heavy overcast obscured the views of Mt Finke, so that good photos were ruled out.
 But the light rain did settle the sand on the dunes making travel easier.

-Which was good as the plan had been to camp at Googs Lake but the weather report was bad.
+The plan had been to camp at Googs Lake but the weather report was bad.
 Torrential rain and extreme winds were predicted across much of coastal and central Australia.
-Vic decided to press on to Ceduna for the cover offered by the Tourist Park and the travellers were all very grateful.
+Vic decided to press on to Ceduna for the cover offered by the Tourist Park.

 In all we were based in Ceduna for 3 nights as rain and wind continued to affect the itinerary.